kevinweber/lazy-load-for-videos/readme.txt

 = 1.7 =
 * New feature: Youtube and Vimeo videos are responsive now!
 The video height automatically adjusts to its width
+* New feature: Thumbnail quality.
+Choose between default and maximum resolution.

 = 1.6.2 =
 * New feature (beta): Apply schema.org markup to videos